Copilot-Language/copilot-language.github.io/index.md

 We are grateful for NASA Contract NNL08AD13T to Galois, Inc. and the National Institute of Aerospace, which partially supported this work.

+We would like to thank Kaveh Darafsheh (NASA Langley Research Center) for his help with testing Copilot.

+In addition numerous people have helped with smaller things, reporting bugs etc. Thanks to all of them!

 ## License
 Copilot is distributed under the BSD-3-Clause license, which be found [here](